shen-shanshan/shen-shanshan.github.io/content/guide/index.md

 ### Reading notes

-You can read the article showed below to get a whole picture of all the books I have read, and the reading notes I have written are showed at the end of this article.
+You can read the article showed below to get a whole picture of all the books I have read, and the reading notes I have written are also showed here.

-{{< article link="/articles/%E6%88%91%E7%9A%84%E4%B9%A6%E5%8D%95-%E6%80%BB%E8%A7%88/" >}}
+{{< article link="/articles/%E6%88%91%E7%9A%84%E8%AF%BB%E4%B9%A6%E7%AC%94%E8%AE%B0-%E6%80%BB%E8%A7%88/" >}}

 ### Others

-There are some other kinds of articles such as music learning notes, you can find them in the [Articles](https://shen-shanshan.github.io/articles/) page.
+There are some other kinds of articles such as some reflections in my life, you can find them in the [Articles](https://shen-shanshan.github.io/articles/) page.

 ---